opc-cpvp/sondage-survey-external/README.md

 -) fetch
 	- Is not working syncro oncompleting and it cannot reach onComplete.
 Work around: use XMLHttpRequest async = false in oncompleting.
 	- Also, I cannot get the ReferenceNumber property from the response.
-Work around: use XMLHttpRequest.
+Work around: use XMLHttpRequest (FIXED)

 -) localization in the model, inject IStringLocalizer didn't work.
 Maybe I need to have an interface like ISurveyPAModel

 -) Test on Internet Explorer
-	- fetch is not working, this is the first step
+	- the whole file preview thing is not working as well as the html "meter" object

 -) Put a spinner when completing the survey since there is 2 api calls -) PDF: Try to have only one json to manage
--) Add "maxLength": value to all the property that have a maximum in the json -) Set the navigation buttons to be invisble by default
+-) Add "maxLength": value to all the property that have a maximum in the json

 ### Mode details required or help required

-2) Add max width on text fields.
-Need to find out the max width for first name, last name and all those.
-ASK GAB
-4) The alert-label-error when a question is not answered is not displaying properly.
+1) The alert-label-error when a question is not answered is not displaying properly.
 It is just CSS.

 ### Fixed todos